wandersoncferreira/vim-mindset-apply-emacs/README.md

 they are editing and when they are not.
 On the other hand, Emacs has some good counterparts.

+Another great material is the blog post [Stop the Vim Configuration Madness](https://medium.com/usevim/stop-the-vim-configuration-madness-c825578bbf3e) which can be easily transported to Emacs community too, there are a very vast amount of blogs, youtube videos, screencasts, and whatnot only about *plugins*.
+I do use a bunch of them, but I am currently interested in **programming environments** which consist for the majority of time on **i) editing text, ii) reading text, iii) navigation in files**, and therefore our motto here will be:

+&nbsp;
+&nbsp;
+"You know what improves productivity?
+Mastering motions and operators."
+&nbsp;
+&nbsp;

-I want to document here some tricks and best practices that I found in Vim material but backported to Emacs.
+I want to document here some tricks and best practices that I found in Vim material but back-ported to Emacs.

 **Very important note 1: There is not, yet, a clear order to how the material is laid out.**